Q: How do you pronounce Amizade?

 Q: Can anyone volunteer with Amizade?

-A: Yes, virtually anyone has the opportunity to volunteer in an Amizade service-learning course, group program, open group, or individual program.
+A: Yes, virtually anyone has the opportunity to volunteer in an Amizade service-learning course, group program, or individual program.
 Our volunteers come from all backgrounds, occupations, and range in age from 12 – 93.

 Q: I am a faculty member interested in running a program with Amizade.
 How can I do this?